 Attend two online training sessions (covering safeguarding, confidentiality and how to signpost).

 Friendly and respectful – you may be the only person the member is in contact with so a kind and understanding approach would be welcome.

 A good listener - members may share personal details about their lives.
 An empathetic approach, and the ability to help people identify their own needs by listening to what they are telling you is really important.

 Reliable – it is important to build a relationship on trust by contacting the member at an agreed time.

 A good communicator – you may have to have some difficult conversations with members.

-Attend a virtual training on what to expect, safeguarding, confidentiality and data protection.
+Attend the induction training on 14th March 12 - 1.30pm.
+This covers what to expect, safeguarding, confidentiality and data protection.